9 Ways To Stop Spending Money When Life Is Getting Hard.

 5. Make it Hard to Spend

 Stores are really great at making it easy for us as consumers to spend money, which is great…..except for if you have a spending problem!
-Go through these few easy steps to make it harder on yourself to spend money.
+Another way to learn how to stop emotional shopping is to follow a few of these easy steps below to make it harder on yourself to spend money.

 - Leave the Debit/Credit Cards at home.